Bullpen: Etymology

 The term first appeared in wide use shortly after the turn of the 20th century, and has been used since in roughly its present meaning.
 Previously, in the late 19th century latecomers to ball games were cordoned off into standing-room areas in foul territory.
 Because the fans were herded like cattle, this area became known as the "bullpen", a designation which was retained when those areas became the spot where relief pitchers would warm up.
-According to the Oxford English Dictionary the earliest recorded use of "bullpen" in relation to baseball is in a Cincinnati Enquirer article published on May 7, 1877, in which writer O.P.
+According to the Oxford English Dictionary, the earliest recorded use of "bullpen" in relation to baseball is in a Cincinnati Enquirer article published on May 7, 1877, in which writer O.P.
 Caylor, using the original meaning, noted in a game recap: "The bull-pen at the Cincinnati grounds with its 'three for a quarter crowd' has lost its usefulness.
 The bleacher boards just north of the old pavilion now hold the cheap crowd, which comes in at the end of the first inning on a discount."

 Locations

 In most major league ballparks, the bullpens are located out of play just behind the outfield fences.
 In some ballparks both bullpens are adjacent to each other while in others the bullpens are separated with each team's bullpen located on the side of the field corresponding with the same team's dugout.
 Often the outfield walls in front of the bullpen contains see-through areas to allow the bullpen to be more easily seen by both fans and the manager in the dugout, as well as to allow the players in the bullpen to more easily see what is occurring on the field.

 For a time, many fields had their bullpens on the field of play, usually in foul territory, down the line from each team's dugout.
 This location has fallen out of favor as the bullpen mounds are considered a tripping hazard for fielders attempting to catch foul fly balls and the lack of enclosure leaves players exposed to being hit by line drive fouls or stray practice pitches.
-As of the 2025 season, there are no major league ballparks whose bullpens are located in foul territory.
+As of the 2026 season, only Tropicana Field bullpens are located in foul territory.

 Wrigley Field featured an unusual orientation to its bullpen.
 During a major renovation in 2017, the bullpens were moved from foul territory to underneath the outfield bleachers, making it the first and only enclosed bullpen in a major league park.